-FIG. 6: Classic self-attention used in the classic transformer (Vaswani et al., 2017).
+At the core of any Transformer-based model is a self-attention operation or a variation thereof.
+Figure 6 shows the classic self-attention operation used in the classic Transformer (Vaswani et al., 2017).
 The input is t vectors of size K, while the generated output is a different set of t vectors of the same size.
-The input vectors together with the query, key, and value weight matrices are used to calculate queries, keys, and values; a weight matrix is produced by multiplying queries and keys, and it is subsequently scaled and normalized.
+The input vectors are used to calculate queries, keys, and values using query, key, and value weight matrices: